Jayd-1234/Udacity-Self-Driving-Car-Nanodegree/P1-CarND_Lane_Lines/README.md

 **Hough Transform**

 *Wikipedia: [Hough Transform](https://en.wikipedia.org/wiki/Hough_transform#:~:text=The%20Hough%20transform%20is%20a,shapes%20by%20a%20voting%20procedure.)*
-he Hough transform is a feature extraction technique used in image analysis, computer vision, and digital image processing.
+The Hough transform is a feature extraction technique used in image analysis, computer vision, and digital image processing.
 The purpose of the technique is to find imperfect instances of objects within a certain class of shapes by a voting procedure.
 This voting procedure is carried out in a parameter space, from which object candidates are obtained as local maxima in a so-called accumulator space that is explicitly constructed by the algorithm for computing the Hough transform.

 The Hough transform converts the cartesian representation `(x,y)` of a line `y = mx + b` to the parametric space `(b, m)`.
 However, for perpendicular lines, the slope is undefined.
 Hence, for computational purpose, the parametric space chosen is the polar form of a line (ρ, θ).